• Anthropology

 • Admission Links

 • Through cutting-edge empirical, historical, and ethnographic scholarship, students and faculty in the Department of Anthropology address the urgent social and political problems of the 21st century.
-Widely regarded as one of the leading anthropology graduate programs in the US, this lively community of active scholars hosts a dynamic intellectual environment with equal emphasis on fieldwork, archival research, and theoretical reflection.
+Founded in 1971 and regarded as one of the leading anthropology graduate programs in the US, the department is dedicated to interdisciplinary breadth and innovative research with emphasis on fieldwork and archival research, the role of the imagination in theoretical reflection and writing, multimedia exploration and experimental methodologies.

 Get to know the Anthropology community here and through the program’s student-run blog, AnthroBlog